paed01/llevel/README.md

 llevel.important('trace', function(err, important) {
     if (important) {
-        console.log('trace', 'is less important than', llevel.level, 'so this should never happen');
+        console.log('trace', 'is less important than', llevel.level, 'so this is ignored');
     }
 });